-Our first Crafty Artist is Maureen Graham.
+Our first #craftyartist is Maureen Graham.

 The Joy of Aging

 We formed a strong bond of friendship and have seen one another through good and bad times.
 We have been friends for 47 years.
 Now isn’t that just wonderful?
 I think so.

 Out of Chaos comes Order

-She is one of the few people I know, who can walk into a room and know exactly which piece of furniture should go where to make the most of the space and show off the piece to its full advantage.
+She is one of the few people I know, who can walk into a room and know exactly which piece of furniture should go, how to make the most of the space, and show artwork or a piece of furniture to its full advantage.

 Making the Most of it

 A lot of the furniture had been well-used by the previous minister and family and were often cast-off pieces, kindly donated by church members when they were upgrading their furniture.

 As you can imagine, the furniture was always from different eras, not always ugly or totally worn-out but still not new and not chosen by the minister and his wife.

 It all came down to her ability with her sewing machine and also with her wonderful gift of bringing out the beauty in everything she touched.

 A Time to Sew

 Maureen moved to Cape Town when she was 21 and used her mother-in-law’s Brother sewing machine with which she made her wedding dress.

 Time to Try Different Crafts

-We were discussing it when I stayed with them this last weekend.
-We can recall making string light shades which were done by winding the string around a balloon putting cold glue onto the string and when it was dry, take out the balloon and there were our light shades.
+We were discussing it when I stayed with them last weekend.
+We can recall making string light shades that were done by winding the string around a balloon putting cold glue onto the string, and when it was dry, take out the balloon and there were our light shades.

 - Silk screening – making cards